tannerbland/be434-Spring2025/assignments/00_getting_started/setup1_slack.md

 ## The 2025 Biosystems Analytics Workspace

-As part of this class, we will all work together transparently in the 2024 Biosystems Analytics Slack Workspace.
-You can use this [invitation link](https://join.slack.com/t/be434-spring2025/shared_invite/zt-2w9cau3xg-V0r5d_I1LsymL9c77CgVRQ) to join.
+As part of this class, we will all work together transparently in the 2025 Biosystems Analytics Slack Workspace.
+You will receive an invitation to join this workspace at the beginning of the semester under your university email (that you used to create your Slack account).
+Or, you can use this [link](https://join.slack.com/t/be434-spring2025/shared_invite/zt-2xvz5d7pg-~EAESNiv_pMVjcUJnYrSow) to join.
 From the Slack menu bar, you can add this workspace by selecting "File" -> "Workspace" -> "Sign in to another Workspace".
 Alternatively you can click on the "+" sign on the left side of the Slack application.

 ## Use channels for getting help on specific topics